PlaidWeb/publ-site/content/manual/templating.md

         * `True`: Use an absolute link

 * <span id="get-template">**`get_template`**</span>: A function that finds a template file for a given category or entry.
-The first argument is the name of the template to find or a list of template names; the second argument is what to find the template relative to.
+The first argument is the name of the template to find or a list of template names; the second argument is what to find the template relative to (entry, category, or a file path).

     Example usage: